 Clearly Defined Safety Policies.
-All employees and subcontractors are required to follow the policies which are outlined in the Fisher Companies Safety Manual.
+All employees and subcontractors are required to follow the policies which are outlined in the Fisher’s safety manual.
 These policies meet or exceed industry standards and apply to a wide range of situations which may arise in the pursuit of our business.
 Fisher’s safety program encompasses many topics including hazard awareness, emergency preparedness, and site-specific protection plans.

 Continual Communication of Safety Policies.
-Safety awareness in continually reinforced throughout the entire workforce.
+Safety awareness is continually reinforced throughout the entire workforce.
 Safety orientation meetings are held for all employees at each new job site, along with weekly job site safety meetings and ongoing equipment training programs as the project progresses.

 The job site superintendent leads the safety team.
 Concurrently, procedures and accident prevention measures are monitored by our Safety Coordinator, who oversees policies and practices at all Fisher’s job sites.
 As a result, this ensures awareness.
 We multiply its impact by insisting all employees take ownership of their compliance to the CSMP policies, as well as everyone’s involved in a project.